AlaskaAirlines/WebCoreStyleSheets/README.md

-# Orion Web Core Style Sheets
+# WC Style Sheets

 [![Build Status](https://travis-ci.org/AlaskaAirlines/OrionWebCoreStyleSheets.svg?branch=master)](https://travis-ci.org/AlaskaAirlines/OrionWebCoreStyleSheets)
 ![npm (scoped)](https://img.shields.io/npm/v/@alaskaairux/orion-web-core-style-sheets.svg?color=orange)
 ![NPM](https://img.shields.io/npm/l/@alaskaairux/orion-web-core-style-sheets.svg?color=blue)

-The core front-end framework for building experiences with the Orion Design System.
+The core front-end framework for building experiences with the  Design System.

-Orion Web Core Style sheets is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Orion Design Language.
+WC Style sheets is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Orion Design Language.

 ## What's included

 This repository is a library of core level styles, functions, and mixins that can be used for consistent front-end UI development.

-## OWCSS Supports ...
+## WCSS Supports ...

 See [https://alaskaairlines.github.io/](https://alaskaairlines.github.io/OrionWebCoreStyleSheets/) for automated documentation build.

-The current version of Orion Web Core Style Sheets supports:
+The current version of WC Style Sheets supports:

 1. `AS Circular` web font, font file resources and `@font-face` Sass -- [Install Instructions](https://github.com/AlaskaAirlines/OrionWebCoreStyleSheets/blob/master/staticDocs/howToUseFonts.md)
-1. Orion defined breakpoint mixins
+1. Defined breakpoint mixins
 1. CSS Normalize
-1. Orion baseline styles
+1. Baseline styles
-1. Orion baselineLTE styles
+1. BaselineLTE styles
 1. Utility (functional) CSS classes
 1. Experimental `<input />` styling

-### Orion Web Core Normalize
+### WC Style Sheets Normalize

-While there are many versions of a normalize style sheet, the normalized used in Orion Web Core Style Sheets has been specifically engineered to meet the design direction of the Alaska Air UX and Design standards.
+While there are many versions of a normalize style sheet, the normalized used in WC Style Sheets has been specifically engineered to meet the design direction of the Alaska Air UX and Design standards.

 To review, please see [./src/normalize.scss](https://github.com/AlaskaAirlines/OrionWebCoreStyleSheets/blob/master/src/_normalize.scss) for any specific use notation.

 ### baseline.scss versus baselineLTE.scss?

 In the repository are two versions of the baseline styles.
 The reason for this is simply to support HTML Web Components.
 Due to the encapsulation model, not all selectors that would be needed for larger scale app development is needed are required for Web Components.

 For global scope projects, the use of `baseline.scss` would be preferred over `baselineLTE.scss`.

 `baselineLTE.scss` is a dependency of `baseline.scss`.

 ### Utility Classes / Functional CSS

-Orion Web Core Style Sheets supports an ever evolving array of functional single-responsibility selectors.
+WC Style Sheets supports an ever evolving array of functional single-responsibility selectors.

 These selectors are NOT imported by default, to install whole set: